Motorola AURA

 3. Dimensions and Weight

-The 7900 Prism was compact and easy to operate.
-It measured 112 x 45 x 11.3 mm and weighed a mere 101 grams, placing it among the lighter and most pocketable phones of the era.
-Being thin and narrow further aided its portability, and it was pleasant to keep in pockets or small bags.
+The 7900 Prism was kind of compact and easy to operate, at least that’s how it felt.
+It measured 112 x 45 x 11.3 mm and weighed a mere 101 grams, so it landed among the lighter and more pocket friendly phones from that time.
+Being thin and narrow also helped with portability, and honestly it was nice to keep it in pockets or smaller bags.

 Display